MayJuun/fhir/fhir_auth/README.md

 Notice that capability statement will not give the proper endpoints, but it will not attach the url to the resource parameter for the authURl, this is important, and it won't work without it.
 This is my [Azure tutorial](https://www.fhirfli.dev/azure-fhir-setup), it's not as complete as the one above, but it should be a reasonable start.

+## EHR Launch

+While I can't say I've done much with this, I wanted to ensure we have the capability.
+Luckily, it's actually SUPER easy to accomplish if you already have a Web App that works.
+You'll need to setup your web client just like it says above, but this time make sure you really take note of the launch URI (and obviously the redirect URI).
+Take a look at the ehrlaunchdemo if you get confused.
+The only difference is that when your app launches (at the launch URI you provided and registered with the EHR), it's going to send you along a launch token.
+You'll need to pass this to the Smart client you create.
+The client will check if there's a launch token.
+If there is, it will include launch as a scope, and the token as a parameter.
+And that's it!

 ## Suggestions and Complaints

 As I mentioned above, this is the most difficult package I've tried to publish.
 Mostly because authentication is a huge pain in the ass.
 Anyone who has suggestions or wants to open a PR is welcome.
 If you would like to contact me directly, my email is grey@fhirfli.dev.